Cheng Xia

 Cheng Xia (died 333) was a Chinese minister of Later Zhao during the Sixteen Kingdoms period.
-His sister, Consort Cheng, was a wife of Shi Le and also the mother to the Crown Prince Shi Hong.
-Cheng Xia was thus given an important role in Shi Le's administration, although he was not very liked by Shi, as he lacked the qualities of Shi's favoured advisor Zhang Bin.
-Cheng Xia was a strong opposition to Shi Le's powerful nephew, Shi Hu, who he feared would usurp the throne once Shi Le passes.
+His sister, Consort Cheng, was a concubine of Shi Le, founding emperor of Later Zhao and also the mother to the Crown Prince Shi Hong.
+As Shi Le's brother-in-law, he was thus given an important role in the Later Zhao administration.
+He was also strong opposition to Shi Le's powerful nephew, Shi Hu, who he feared would usurp the throne once Shi Le passes.
 His attempts at diminishing Shi Hu's influence captured his scorn, and after he launched a coup in 333 following Shi Le's death, Shi Hu had Cheng Xia and his ally Xu Guang executed.

 Life

 Early career

-Cheng Xia joined Shi Le while the latter was raising an army in Hebei.
+Cheng Xia joined Shi Le while the latter was raising an army in modern Hebei.
 His sister was Consort Cheng who married Shi Le and gave birth to Shi Le's soon-to-be heir, Shi Hong.
 Cheng Xia's first known positions in Shi Le's administration was the Prefect of Changle and Marshal of the Right.
 In 315, he assisted Shi Le in his campaign against the rebel, Wang Gen (王眘).
 After Shi Le occupied all of Jizhou in 316, Cheng Xia was promoted to General Who Calms The Northern Frontier and Chief Controller of seven counties in Jizhou.
 In 319, Cheng Xia was one of many who urged Shi Le to claim the imperial title, although this was rejected.